 With the $190 savings Mrs. Dan bought a couch day bed for the office (which somehow cost more than $190, but I am a child of the 21st century, so it is to be expected).
 I was struck by the preponderance of gadgets at twice to three times the cost in the Gilded Age of kitchens.
 Granite counter tops are the rage.

-Over the last two years, for $40,000, we had a new shingled roof (hired), renovated the laundry room, re-painted the downstairs walls in a striking bold color scheme, new kitchen floor (hired), re-finished old oak flooring, new forced water boiler, more insulation, and re-painted the outside of the house with new fascia boards and new screens for the porch.
+Over the last two years, for $40,000, we had a new shingled roof (hired), renovated the laundry room, re-painted the downstairs walls in a striking bold color scheme which can also be done by professionals such as Mill Creek Painters, new kitchen floor (hired), re-finished old oak flooring, new forced water boiler, more insulation, and re-painted the outside of the house with new fascia boards and new screens for the porch.
 I have two sons and a daughter who spent time from far parts of the US to provide paid labor and expertise, but I am still able to paint 35′ up a peak.

 It did not dawned on me that this accomplishment could be unique to a degree and old-fashioned.
 Hands on is quite valuable if you can try and creates value other than buying the work, and the money lost from ‘work’ as vacation (self-employed) for me is outweighed by the value of doing and connection.
 Adventure vacations are fun, but I think this marks many things for family values that no adventure vacation can touch.

 Score one for ownership of work, family, and values.
 This old progressive is glad to join the fray.